NO TITLED DRAWING PROJECT

 “All of philosophy has no other goal: it is a matter of giving a frock coat to what is, a mathematical frock coat.
 On the other hand, affirming that the universe resembles nothing and is only formless amounts to saying that the universe is something like a spider or spit (Georges Bataille)”.

 I, Momoko Suzuki is a multidisciplinary artist working based on performance, drawing, film, and installation.

 Born in Kanagawa, Japan in 1982, I graduated from Central Saint Martins College of Art and Design, University of the Arts London in 2009.
 Recipient of early-career exhibition opportunities such as the prestigious annual Future Map 09, hosted by the internationally renowned Zabludowicsz Collection, London.
-Recent commissions include “Sojourn: Momoko Suzuki & Sarah Tse” (2013), which drew significant critical attention in Hong Kong.
-Significant commissions include a large-scale work produced on-site over a 3-month period at Saitama Triennale 2016, a new and expanding international art festival across greater Tokyo.
-The commissioned work received national coverage both print, online and broadcast media with over the 2 million people visiting the festival.
+Significant commissions include a large-scale work produced on-site over a 3-month period at Saitama Triennale 2016, a new and expanding international art festival in Japan.
+The commissioned work received national coverage both print, online and broadcast media with over the 36million people visiting the festival.